Tanay-22/Vistora_DB_Crawling_Assignment/readme.md

-# Vistora - Database Schema Analyzer
+# Database Schema Analyzer

-Vistora is a Spring Boot application that extracts database schema information and generates Java model classes with JPA annotations based on your database structure.
+A Spring Boot application that extracts database schema information and generates Java model classes with JPA annotations based on your database structure.

 ## Overview